-Figure 16.39 Standing wave created by the superposition of two identical waves moving in opposite directions.
+FIGURE 16.36 Standing wave created by the superposition of two identical waves moving in opposite directions.
 The oscillations are at fixed locations in space and result from alternately constructive and destructive interference.

 Standing waves are also found on the strings of musical instruments and are due to reflections of waves from the ends of the string.
-Figure 16.40 and Figure 16.41 show three standing waves that can be created on a string that is fixed at both ends.
+Figure 16.37 and Figure 16.38 show three standing waves that can be created on a string that is fixed at both ends.
 Nodes are the points where the string does not move; more generally, nodes are where the wave disturbance is zero in a standing wave.
 The fixed ends of strings must be nodes, too, because the string cannot move there.
 The word antinode is used to denote the location of maximum amplitude in standing waves.
-Standing waves on strings have a frequency that is related to the propagation speed v_w of the disturbance on the string.
+Standing waves on strings have a frequency that is related to the propagation speed $v{\rm W}$ of the disturbance on the string.
 The wavelength λ is determined by the distance between the points where the string is fixed in place.

-The lowest frequency, called the fundamental frequency, is thus for the longest wavelength, which is seen to be $\lambda_1 = 2L$.
-Therefore, the fundamental frequency is $f_1 = v_w/\lambda_1 = v_w/2L$.
+The lowest frequency, called the fundamental frequency, is thus for the longest wavelength, which is seen to be $\lambda_1=2L$.
+Therefore, the fundamental frequency is $f_1=v{\rm W}/\lambda_1=v{\rm W}/2L$.
 In this case, the overtones or harmonics are multiples of the fundamental frequency.
-As seen in Figure 16.41, the first harmonic can easily be calculated since $\lambda_2 = L$.
-Thus, $f_2 = v_w/\lambda_2 = v_w/2L = 2f_1$.
-Similarly, $f_3 = 3f_1$, and so on.
+As seen in Figure 16.38, the first harmonic can easily be calculated since $\lambda_2=L$.
+Thus, $f_2=v{\rm W}/\lambda_2=v{\rm W}/2L=2f_1$.
+Similarly, $f_3=3f_1$, and so on.
 All of these frequencies can be changed by adjusting the tension in the string.
-The greater the tension, the greater v_w is and the higher the frequencies.
+The greater the tension, the greater $v{\rm W}$ is and the higher the frequencies.
 This observation is familiar to anyone who has ever observed a string instrument being tuned.
 We will see in later chapters that standing waves are crucial to many resonance phenomena, such as in sounding boxes on string instruments.

-Figure 16.40 The figure shows a string oscillating at its fundamental frequency.
+FIGURE 16.37 The figure shows a string oscillating at its fundamental frequency.

-Figure 16.41 First and second harmonic frequencies are shown.
+FIGURE 16.38 First and second overtones are shown.